sdd - disk dump and restore to and from tape or file; copy and/or

 product.

-If sdd is installed suid root, sdd is able to make connections to
+If sdd is installed suid root, sdd is able to make

-Sdd resets its effective uid back to the real user id
+sdd resets its effective uid back to the real user id

 immediately after setting up the remote connection to the rmt server and